Monitor Windows printer information

-- Set the Host name value.
+- Set the Host name.
 You have several choices for this setting.
 Learn more about setting the host value in About hosts.

-- Set the Index that Splunk Enterprise should send data to.
-Leave the value as "default", unless you have defined multiple indexes to handle different types of events.
-In addition to indexes for user data, Splunk Enterprise has a number of utility indexes, which also appear in this dropdown box.
+- Set the Index that the Splunk platform will send data to.
+Leave the value as "default", unless you defined multiple indexes to handle different types of events.
+In addition to indexes for user data, the Splunk platform has a number of utility indexes, which also appear in this drop-down list.

 - Click Review.